-At BN Branding we’ve been working with more and more ecommerce companies.
-It’s the nature of business these days… Everyone wants to know how to make their products look great online so they can join the ecommerce gold rush.
+Ever since the COVID pandemic every category in the e-commerce industry has been growing like a weed plant.
+Everyone wants to know how to make their products look great online so they can cash in on the ecommerce gold rush.

-If your products are beautifully photographed and persuasively presented you’ll sell a lot more stuff online.
+If your products are beautifully photographed and persuasively presented you’ll differentiate your brand and you’ll sell a lot more stuff online.

 Specifically, you’ll see increases in the number of visitors that convert, the average order value, and the frequency of purchase… the three most important metrics in ecommerce.

 But you have to look sharp, be convincing, AND make life easier for the shopper.

 I’ve seen many companies spend a lot of money to design their brand identity and develop state-of-the art ecommerce systems, only to neglect the most basic elements of online sales.

 Those basics are: Photography and copy.
 Putting words and pictures together to tell a compelling short story about every product you sell.

 The “best practices” in Ecommerce consist of product photos on a white background with just a short, factual description stuffed with keywords from a spreadsheet.